aws-amplify/docs/docs/lib/auth/fragments/ios/signin_with_custom_flow/10_cli_setup.md

     `Yes`
 ?
 Please edit the file in your editor: <local file path>/src/boilerplate-create-challenge.js
 ```
-The boiler plate for Create Auth Challenge opens in a your favorite code editor.
+The boilerplate for Create Auth Challenge opens in a your favorite code editor.
 Enter the following code to this file:

 ```js
 function createAuthChallenge(event) {